dhis2/wow-backend/guides/ubuntu_android_app_mirroring.md

    scrcpy
    ```

-   This will open the scrcpy app and display the Android device on your local machine.
+   This will open the scrcpy app and display the Android device on your local machine in an application screen.
+You can use both the touchscreen on the device and the touchpad/mouse on your local machine to control the screen.